 Applications are accepted as long as room for new students exists.
-However, students are strongly urged to apply by April 1 for the following Fall or October 1 for the following Spring in order to allow time for admission before Computer Access Student Phone Entry Registration (CASPER).
-All prospective graduate students, including CSUS graduates, must file the following with the Graduate Center:
+However, students are strongly urged to apply by April 1 for the following fall or October 1 for the following spring in order to allow time for admission before Computer Access to Student Personal and Enrollment Records (CASPER).
+All prospective graduate students, including Sacramento State graduates, must file the following with the Office of Graduate Studies, River Front Center 206, (916) 278-6470:

-- an application for admission and a supplemental application for graduate admission (Forms A and B in the CSU application booklet); and - two sets of official transcripts from all colleges and universities attended, other than CSUS.
+- an online application for admission; and - two sets of official transcripts from all colleges and universities attended, other than Sacramento State.